 The Yurok Tribe's Klamath Salmon Festival

-The Yurok Tribe invites the community to the 52nd Annual Klamath Salmon Festival, on Saturday, August 16.
+The Yurok Tribe’s 53rd Annual Klamath Salmon Festival is on Saturday, August 22.

 The theme of this year’s salmon celebration, which takes place in front of Redwood Hotel Casino, is Ecology Economy Community.
 The event starts at 7:30 a.m. with a Klamath Chamber of Commerce-sponsored Veterans Breakfast at the Klamath Community Center.
 The breakfast, free for veterans, is followed by a parade down Klamath Blvd. at 9:30 a.m.